cee-studio/cs50-mistakes/README.md

 The rules for contributions:

 1. obtain the entire source code for each mistake
-2. use https://cee.studio to create a executable demo link.
+2. use https://cee.studio to create an executable demo link.
 3. briefly describe each mistake
 4. include the original post link (if it's possible)